b2network/docs/tech_architecture/B2_DSN_AI.md

 * Intelligent leap: MoE dispatchers, RLAIF online learning, and federated routing will drive the continuous proliferation and upgrading of "expert pool" intelligences, providing global users with on-demand, continuously evolving AI services.

 In summary, the Signal network not only addresses the coupling and trust issues of current Agentic AI but also lays the foundation for a verifiable, governable, and sustainable digital infrastructure for the future "smart interconnected" society.
-With the joint participation of the B² Network ecosystem and global developers, DSN-AI is expected to become the next-generation public protocol layer connecting humans and autonomous intelligences, ushering in an open, secure, and intelligent new era.
+With the joint participation of the B² Network ecosystem and global developers, AI Signal is expected to become the next-generation public protocol layer connecting humans and autonomous intelligences, ushering in an open, secure, and intelligent new era.

 # References